DataDog/integrations-core/ambari/README.md

 ### Configuration

-1. Edit the `ambari.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your ambari performance data.
+1. Edit the `ambari.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Ambari performance data.
 See the [sample ambari.d/conf.yaml][2] for all available configuration options.

 2. [Restart the Agent][3].